CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseVersionResources.md

 ```

 ### -ResourceId
-A string ID for each use case
+A string ID for each use case.

 ```yaml
 Type: string